 To provide adequate funds for new and recompeting grants, funds awarded may be slightly less than the amounts requested in the application or recommended by the Initial Review Group (IRG).

-Competing applications submitted and reviewed during FY 2017 that are not funded will be marked in NIH eRA Commons as deactivated in June 2018.
+Competing applications submitted and reviewed during FY 2018 that are not funded will be considered in NIH eRA Commons as deactivated in June 2019.

 Competing Grants Issued with Significant Budget Reductions